Mid90sAhsan/Discount-Calculator/README.md

 # Simple Discount Calculator

-Simple discount calculator built in React!
+A simple discount calculator built in react!

+You can check demo at : dis-calculator.netlify.app